 - What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation), gloves for climbing

-Google Maps shows only one trail going up Mount Nicholson (see the dotted green line towards Mount Nicholson on the map).
+Google Maps shows only one trail going up Mount Nicholson (see the dotted green line towards Mount Nicholson on the map, around “Distance Post H048”).
 And it doesn’t show you how you climb up.

 I included a screenshot of the area from the Hiking Trail HK app to show you exactly what the short trail looks like.
 From Black’s Link road, hike up and across Mt Nicholson and hike down (dotted green line on Google Maps).

 For solo hikers, you can take public transportation to the start of the trail.
-Bus 5, 6, 41A, 63, 66, and 76 stop at the Wong Nai Chung Reservoir Park bus stop, just in front of the Sinopec gas station (see map).
+Bus 5, 6, 41A, 63, 66, and 76 stop at the Wong Nai Chung Reservoir Park bus stop, just in front of the Sinopec gas station.
 This is the same bus stop for hikes like Violet Hill and The Twins.

 When you are at the Sinopec gas station, walk up the stairway south of the gas station to cross the road.
-Then continue walking along Wong Nai Chung Gap Road, towards Deep Water Bay Road and hang a right when you approach Black’s Link.
+Then continue walking along Wong Nai Chung Gap Road, towards Deep Water Bay Road and hang a right when approaching Black’s Link.

 The short walk along Black’s Link will take you across a high-end residential neighbourhood.
 Continue on the same road, and it will lead you directly into Aberdeen Country Park.

-Start the Mount Nicholson hike near the transmission station
+3. Find the start of Mount Nicholson hike near the transmission station

 Keep walking on the Black’s Link (which is also part of Hong Kong Trail Section 4 at this point) until you reach the transmission station.
 You will see a giant boulder or rock formation on the right.